Science Of Ripening: Why Do Bananas Change Color When Ripening?

 Distributors generally pick bananas a week or two early, when they aren’t ripe—but are instead green and hard.
 They are shipped in this stage, as it gives distributors breathing room for transporting bananas to the warehouses without bruising and staling.
 Warehouses are often controlled rooms with precise temperature, oxygen, and carbon dioxide levels to further delay ripening, if required.
 It’s similar to putting fruit in sort of a hibernation until they reach retailers or supermarkets.

 Distributors tactfully use ethylene gas to partially ripen fruit before their final distribution to the market if they are hard and green.
-Industrial ethylene used for this purpose is produced by mixing liquid ethanol with some catalytic generators that release ethylene gas.
-Generally, around 1000 to 2000 PPM (parts per million) is required to get bananas prepared for consumption within 24-48 hours.
+Industrial ethylene used for this purpose is produced inside the ripening room by catalytic generators that convert liquid ethanol into ethylene gas.
+Most commercial banana cultivars only need around 100 to 150 PPM (parts per million) of ethylene for 24–48 hours at 15–20°C and 90–95% relative humidity to ripen uniformly.
+Carbon dioxide levels in the room are kept below 1%, since higher CO2 blunts ethylene's effect and delays ripening.

 Fresh organic Vegetables and fruits on shelf in supermarket(Irina Sokolovskaya)s